Tyler-Gordon/Code-Exercise-NTT-DATA/README.md

 ## GroceryCo Checkout System
 Requirements:
-- installed and runnable from command line (see https://www.python.org/downloads/ for instructions on installing Python 3)
+- Python 3: installed and runnable from command line (see https://www.python.org/downloads/ for instructions on installing Python 3)
 ### How to run
 1. Clone or download this repository
 2. Use your terminal to navigate to the directory where it has downloaded